 Cloud Computing Explained | History, Basics, Future, Types Saas, Paas, Iaas:- Many people ask me every time ‘what is cloud computing’?
-Cloud Computing has been evolved so much that now people are talking about it.
-People search the web they get the answer but then also they get confused by seeing technical definitions.
-If we talk about the technical definition of cloud computing it is something like this:
+If we talk about the technical definition of cloud computing it would become more complicated.

 “So cloud computing is a connection of servers and computers which can connect with your device very fast & easily and give you the power of the powerful computer in your small or less powerful machine”.